 The Asset Manager Affiliates manage CLO Funds primarily for third party investors that invest primarily in broadly syndicated loans, high yield bonds and other credit instruments issued by corporations.
-At March 31, 2019 and December 31, 2018, the Asset Manager Affiliates had approximately \$300 million and \$300 million of par value of assets under management, respectively, and the Company's 100% equity interest in the Asset Manager Affiliates had a fair value of approximately \$0 and \$3.5 million, respectively.
+At June 30, 2019 and December 31, 2018, the Asset Manager Affiliates had approximately \$300 million and \$300 million of par value of assets under management, respectively, and the Company's 100% equity interest in the Asset Manager Affiliates had a fair value of approximately \$0 and \$3.5 million, respectively.

-Certain investments, and the future management fees of certain managed CLO Funds, had been pledged by the Asset Manager Affiliates to third-party lenders under borrowing arrangements undertaken to satisfy the risk retention requirements of the Dodd-Frank Act applicable to asset managers.
+Certain investments, and the future management fees of certain managed CLO Funds, had been pledged by the Asset Manager Affiliates to third-party lenders under borrowing arrangements undertaken to satisfy the risk retention requirements of the Dodd-Frank Act then applicable to asset managers.
 In addition, certain of the Asset Manager Affiliates had provided a make-whole guaranty to these lenders in the event that the pledged assets and management fees were insufficient to satisfy the repayment of these borrowings.
 These borrowing arrangements were all satisfied prior to the sale of the Asset Manager Affiliates.

-No distributions were declared during the three months ended March 31, 2019.
-For the three months ended March 31, 2018, the Asset Manager Affiliates declared cash distributions of \$820,000 to the Company.
+No distributions were declared during the three and six months ended June 30, 2019.
+For three and six months ended June 30, 2018, the Asset Manager Affiliates declared cash distributions of \$800,000 and \$1.6 million to the Company.
 Any distributions from the Asset Manager Affiliates out of their estimated tax-basis earnings and profits are recorded as "Dividends from Asset Manager Affiliates" on the Company's statement of operations.
-The Company recognized \$320,000 of Dividends from Asset Manager Affiliates, as reflected in the Company's statement of operations in the first quarter of 2018, respectively.
+The Company recognized \$620,000 of Dividends from Asset Manager Affiliates, as reflected in the Company's statement of operations in the six months of 2018, respectively.
 The difference between cash distributions received and the tax-basis earnings and profits of the distributing affiliate are recorded as an adjustment to the cost basis in the Asset Manager Affiliate (i.e., tax-basis return of capital).
-For the quarter ended March 31, 2018 the difference of \$500,000, between cash distributions received and the tax-basis earnings and profits of the distributing affiliate, were recorded as an adjustment to the cost basis in the Asset Manager Affiliate (i.e. tax-basis return of capital).
+For the three and six months ended June 30, 2018 the difference of \$500,000 and \$1.0 million, between cash distributions received and the tax-basis earnings and profits of the distributing affiliate, were recorded as an adjustment to the cost basis in the Asset Manager Affiliate (i.e. tax-basis return of capital).
 Distributions receivable, if any, are reflected in the "due from affiliates" account on the consolidated balance sheets.